openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

    ![](../img/openvino-install-windows-01.png)

+> **NOTE**: If there is an OpenVINO™ toolkit version previously installed on your system, the installer will use the same destination directory for next installations.
+If you want to install a newer version to a different directory, you need to uninstall the previously installed versions.

 3. Click **Next**.

 4. You are asked if you want to provide consent to gather information.
 Choose the option of your choice.
 Click **Next**.